-As we arrive at Resurrection Sunday—many are confused and divided about how the corona virus is affecting their worship activities.
-However, right here, the virus does not take center stage as it cannot alter the fact Jesus rose on the third day after His crucifixion.
-You cannot put this belief in isolation or quarantine.
+As we arrive at Resurrection Sunday—many are confused and divided about how the coronavirus variant is affecting their faith.
+However, right here, the variant does not take center stage as it cannot alter the fact Jesus rose on the third day after His crucifixion.
+You cannot put this belief behind a mask.
 This is the preface of the Good News.
 (Isaiah 61:1) And has long been taught and preached for some 2,000 years.

 The greatest resurrection, to date, is that of our Lord and Savior Jesus the Christ, who is the ultimate centerpiece of our Easter Celebration.
 For the Spirit of God raised him up.
 (Acts 2:23-24) Which is the foundational principle of all Christian beliefs.
 “The chief cornerstone that the builders rejected.”
 Peter’s preeminent point, as he quoted Psalm 118:22, was the stone rejected by the builders was chosen by God, the chief builder, to be the capstone.
-The traditional definition for capstone is a final “crowning” and protective stone laid at the top of an exterior wall.
+The traditional definition of a capstone is a final “crowning” and protective stone laid at the top of an exterior wall.
 Therefore, Jesus was the crowning glory of God’s word as it defines the salvation and redemption of humanity.
-Peter is exerting the fact Jesus Christ was rejected, and crucified by his own people.
-But God, who is building the spiritual house, had chosen Jesus Christ to be the capstone of that building which is composed of all the believers in Him.
+Peter is exerting the fact Jesus Christ was rejected and crucified by his own people.
+But God, who is building the spiritual house, had chosen Jesus Christ to be the capstone of that building from the foundation of the earth, which is composed of all the believers in Him.
 (1 Peter 2:6-8)

 How the Easter Bunny got into the picture still has me utterly confused.
-Although the explanation for his arrival can be found in Wikipedia.
+Although the explanation for his arrival can be found on Wikipedia.

 The first time Jesus raised someone from the dead…